adamaszhu/CombineNetwork/Pods/CombineRx/README.md

 **Q: What's the benefit of CombineRx?**

-**A**: Developers can write Combine code now for their applications to support all the iOS from 13 to 8 and when the time is right, they can do a global find and replace to replace all the `import CombineRx` by `import Combine` and everything will just work.
+**A**: Developers can write Combine code now for their applications to support all the iOS from 13 to 8 and when it's time to drop support for iOS 12, they can do a global find and replace to replace all the `import CombineRx` by `import Combine` and everything will just work.

 ## How to use
 ```swift